-- A professional Bachelor's degree in one of the following disciplines: Urban and Regional Planning, or Engineering, Development Planning, Architecture or - an Honours degree in one of the following disciplines: Geography, Economics, Public Administration, Sociology, Demography. - A pass mark of 60%.
+• A professional Bachelor's degree in one of the following disciplines: Urban and Regional Planning or Development Planning,

-- A professional Bachelor's degree in one of the following disciplines: Urban and Regional Planning, Engineering, Development Planning, Architecture or - an Honours degree in one of the following disciplines: Geography, Economics, Public Administration, Sociology, Demography. - You may be granted admission to the programme through Recognition of Prior Learning (RPL). - A pass mark of 60%.
+- an Honours degree in one of the following disciplines: Geography or Sustainable Development. - You may be granted admission to the programme through Recognition of Prior Learning (RPL). - A pass mark of 60%.

-- South African students:

-- Apply by 31 October of the preceding year.

-- International students:

-- Apply by 31 August of the preceding year.
+- South African students: - o Apply by 31 October of the preceding year. - International students: - o Apply by 31 August of the preceding year.